ewagner-splunk/sql/README.md

 ### overrides
 Takes 1 argument: the org slug.
 Returns all active overrides in place for that org (both manual and scheduled) with all the relevant details.

+### country_code
+Takes one argument: country code in format "+#" (For example, pass `country_code +48` for Poland).
+Returns a list of all users with phone numbers using that country code.
+(How many users do we have with Polish phone numbers?)